-- Mr. L. Wayne Kirby was a row crop and hay farmer and owner of Creamfield Farm, LLC, and a commissioned agent for Helena Chemical Company (agricultural chemical sales and consultation).
-Mr. Kirby served as a director of the Colonial Agricultural Educational Foundation (provides funding for college scholarships and other youth education), the Virginia Grain Producers Association, Inc. (promotion and marketing of grain), and the Virginia Agribusiness Council (industry lobbying organization), and served on the Virginia Board of Agriculture and Consumer Services (promotes Virginia agriculture interests).
-He served as a director of Colonial Farm Credit until April 4, 2022 (death). - Mr. Frankie R. Large is an owner/operator of Cherry Hill Farm (cow/calf operation) and a contract hog grower for Smithfield Foods.
-He serves as vice-president of Buckingham County Farm Bureau (agriculture insurance, service, and lobbying organization), and as a member of USDA Farm Service Agency County committee (liaison between the farm community and the U.S. Department of Agriculture). - Mr. John N. Mills, Jr. is a partner in John N. Mills & Sons family farm business (growing and marketing corn, wheat, barley, soybean, and beef cattle).
+- Mr. John N. Mills, Jr. is a partner in John N. Mills & Sons family farm business (growing and marketing corn, wheat, barley, soybean, and beef cattle).
 He serves as a director of the Virginia Identity Preserved Grains (small grain promotion and marketing) and the King William County Farm Bureau (agriculture insurance, service, and lobbying organization).
-He is also a partner in H&F LLC, which is a partner in York River Mitigation Bank (wetlands mitigation development). - Mr. Paul W. Rogers, Jr. is a partner of Rogers Farms Partnership, a cotton, grain, timber, and peanut farm and owner of Paul W. Rogers, Jr., LLC.
-He served as a director of Colonial Farm Credit until September 2022 (retirement). - Paul W. Rogers, III is a partner of Rogers Farms Partnership, a cotton, grain, timber, and peanut farm.
+He is also a partner in H&F LLC, which is a partner in York River Mitigation Bank (wetlands mitigation development).
+He served as a director of Colonial Farm Credit until September 2023 (retirement). - Mr. A. Kevin Monahan, Chair of the Board (January 2023- September 2023) and Chair of the Compensation, Credit Review, and Executive Committees (January 2023- September 2023), is a row crop, beef cattle, and timber farmer.
+He is owner of Monahan Farms, LLC, Bowling Green Farms, LLC, and partner in Springhill Farms Partnership.
+Mr. Monahan also serves on the Wetlands board for Surry County (reviews wet-lands activity) and as director of the Colonial Agricultural Educational Foundation (provides funding for college scholarships and other youth education).
+He served as director of Colonial Farm Credit until September 2023. - Mr. Paul W. Rogers, III is a partner of Rogers Farms Partnership, a cotton, grain, timber, and peanut farm.
 He is chair of the National Peanut Board (peanut promotion and marketing) and was producer delegate for the National Cotton Council in 2022 (cotton promotion and marketing).
-He serves as director for the Virginia Cotton Growers Association (cotton promotion and marketing), Virginia Farm Bureau Cotton Advisory Board (advises on issues concerning cotton), Surry County Farm Bureau (agriculture insurance, service, and lobbying organization), Southern States Tidewater Petroleum Cooperative (energy provider), and Wakefield Sportsman Club (sports organization). - Mr. Steven H. Walter is an owner/operator of H&S Farms LLC, a soybean, wheat, and, barley farm and president of Walter Greenhouses, Inc. (vegetables and greenhouse plants).
-He is also a seasonal worker for Suburban Propane (delivers propane).
-He serves as president and director of Charles County Farm Bureau (agriculture insurance, service, and lobbying organization), director of Maryland Farm Bureau Political Action Committee, director of the Maryland Soybean Board (promoting soybean use), Maryland Farm Bureau representative on Southern Maryland Ag Development Commission, and member of the Charles County Extension Advisory Committee.
-He served as a director of Colonial Farm Credit until September 2022 (election). - Mr. Robert R. Womack is owner and operator of Woodville Farm, Inc., a poultry, beef cattle, and row crop farm, and coowner of Robert & John, LLC.
+He serves as director for the Virginia Cotton Growers Association (cotton promotion and marketing), Virginia Farm Bureau Cotton Advisory Board (advises on issues concerning cotton), Surry County Farm Bureau (agriculture insurance, service, and lobbying organization), Southern States Tidewater Petroleum Cooperative (energy provider), and Wakefield Sportsman Club (sports organization). - Mr. Robert R. Womack is owner and operator of Woodville Farm, Inc., a poultry, beef cattle, and row crop farm, and co-owner of Robert & John, LLC.
 He is vice president of Buckingham Cattleman Association (breed promotion and marketing) and a director of Farmers' Cooperative (agricultural production products).

-In accordance with board policy, the Association pays directors honoraria ranging from \$200 to \$750, for attendance at meetings, committee meetings, conference call meetings, or special assignments.
+In accordance with board policy, the Association pays directors honoraria ranging from \$200 to \$800, for attendance at meetings, committee meetings, conference call meetings, or special assignments.
 Directors are paid a monthly retainer fee of \$200, except for the chair of the board who receives \$375 and the chair of the Audit, Legislative, and Governance committees who receive \$225.
-Total compensation paid to directors as a group was \$174,350 for 2022.
+Total compensation paid to directors as a group was \$195,325 for 2023.
 No director received more than \$5,000 in non-cash compensation during the year.